calchiwo/twitterxscraper/README.md

 ## Why I built this

-I wanted to learn a few things properly instead of just watching videos about them.
+I wanted to learn a few things properly ins

 - How browser based scraping actually works
 - How to deal with dynamic pages like X
 - How to structure a Python project properly
 - How to avoid hardcoding and build something reusable

-This is not a startup product.
-It’s a learning project that actually works.

 ## What it can do